 - 1. RECOGNIZE that you are angry or upset (or other feeling) - 2.
 COUNT, BREATHE, JUMP (appropriate action) - 3.
 THINK about your choices: Examples: Walk away, take deep breaths, get help from teacher or parent - 4.
-ACT out your choice - Problem solving Steps visual
+ACT out your choice

-Additional Resources for Teaching and Supporting Problem solving:
+Additional Resources for Teaching and Supporting Problem solving from National Center for Pyramid Model Innovations:

-- Turtle Technique - Tucker the Turtle Songs and Finger plays - Book Nook Activities based on I Have a Little Problem - We Can Be Problem-solvers (social script in book form) - Peer-mediated Social Skills (posters and scripts for peer interactions)
+- Tucker the Turtle Songs and Finger plays - We Can Be Problem-solvers (social script in book form) - Peer-mediated Social Skills (posters and scripts for peer interactions)